-Evidence is increasing that a chronic disease management program for COPD patients that incorporates a variety of interventions, includes pulmonary rehabilitation, and is implemented by primary care reduce hospital admissions and bed days.
-Combining general practitioners with practice nurses in one model had a positive effect on patient compliance.
-An integrated care intervention including education, coordination among levels of care, and improved accessibility, reduced hospital readmissions in chronic obstructive pulmonary disease (COPD) after 1 year.
+A systematic review and meta-analysis of the effectiveness of integrated disease management programs for care of patients with COPD concluded that these programs modestly improved exercise capacity, health-related quality of life, and hospital admissions^{11, 14} but there is no effect on mortality14.
+Combining general practitioners with practice nurses in one model had a positive effect on patient compliance12.
+An integrated care intervention including education, coordination among levels of care, and improved accessibility, reduced hospital readmissions in chronic obstructive pulmonary disease (COPD) after 1 year13.